US takes a stake in company operating one of world's largest lithium mines in Nevada

 “Despite having some of the largest deposits, the U.S. produced less than 1% of the global lithium supply but this deal helps reduce dependence on foreign adversaries for critical minerals strengthening domestic supply chains and ensuring better stewardship of American taxpayer dollars with lithium production set to grow exponentially over the coming years,” he wrote.

-Shares of Lithium Americas spiked more than 33% before the opening bell Wednesday.
+Shares of Lithium Americas spiked more than 30% at the opening bell Wednesday.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.